vipansh/rpg-game-try/README.md

 ### How to move

-You can use keybord arroe keys to move the player.
+You can use keybord arrow keys to move the player.

   <img src="public/Screenshot.png"/>